leylabmpi/SynTracker/README.md

 ## Input
-SynTracker requires  three types of data as input:
+SynTracker requires three types of data as input (the first two types are mandatory):
 #### a.
 Reference genomes:
 Reference genomes can be provided complete or as a collection of contigs.
 If using a number of contigs belonging to the same reference genome, all sequences should be placed in a single .fasta file.